javieraizpuru/AudioSubliminalAPI/README.md

 ## Recording Audio and getting Data

 You have to define the getRecordingData function to retrieve the audio data and the json waveform.
 The audio data is retreived as a Blob and the json as a string.
+The audio blob can be stored as a .WAV file.

 ```
 myRecorder.getRecordingData = (blob, json) => {